 9. Being easy to say, spell, and remember is also helpful.

 I like to experience new things and I'm allergic to monotony.
-I was never really happy in any little box made out of ticky tacky.
-And I never really liked paying bills either.
-So in 2014, I put everything I owned into one bag, and morphed myself into a full-time traveler.
+I was never happy in any little box made out of ticky tacky.
+I never really liked paying bills either.
+So in 2014, I put everything I owned into one bag, and morphed into a full-time traveler.
+That makes me on the road for about 5 years.
 Check introvert musings and questions on solo travel.

 Petsitting is housesitting, but in addition to the house, you also you take care of (and love!) someone's pet animals while they are away.
 You are there to help them feel safe, secure, loved, and ensure that their exercise, diet and daily routines are uninterrupted.